craftcms/docs/docs/commerce/1.x/docs/product-types.md

 Product Types are a way to distinguish products in your system.
 They can determine the URL format of a product, and also determine if the products has multiple variants, as well as configure other behaviors of the products.

-You can also attach fields, and tab layouts to products and variants at the product type level, like you can with Craft's entry types.
+You can also attach fields, and tab layouts to products and variants at the product type level, like you can with Craft’s entry types.

 <img src="assets/product-type-entry-screen.png" width="797" alt="Product Type Entry Screen.">